 Make your voice heard!
-If you are 18 or older and a U.S. citizen, you are eligible to vote.
+If you are 18 or older and a U.S. citizen, you are eligible to vote in local, state and national elections.
 But you must REGISTER first.

 Pennsylvania Voters - Let’s Get Started

 Register and vote – it’s easy if you take it step by step.

 - I don’t know.
 Check your registration status.